marcelo-schreiber/CWB-COVID-API/server/README.md

 - Run `yarn` at the server folder to install all dependencies.

-- Add an enviroment variable named `API_KEY` and make sure it is the same as the one in the scraper.
+- Add an enviroment variable named `API_KEY` and make sure it is the same as the one in the scraper and the enviroment variables at the `db.ts` file.
 - Run `yarn start`.

 - Server at http://localhost:8080/